satra/NiPyPe-Paper/nipype_paper.rst

 changing universe of neuroimaging software in a sustainable manner.
 Therefore the way its development is managed is a part of the solution.
-NiPyPe is distributed under Berkeley Software Distribution license which allows free copying, modification and distribution and.
-NiPyPe also meets all the requirements of open source definition (see Open Source Initiative\ :sup:``[4] <#ftnt4>`_`\ ) and Debian Free Software Guidelines\ :sup:``[5] <#ftnt5>`_`\ .
+NiPyPe is distributed under Berkeley Software Distribution license which allows free copying, modification and distribution and additionally meets all the requirements of open source definition (see Open Source Initiative\ :sup:``[4] <#ftnt4>`_`\ ) and Debian Free Software Guidelines\ :sup:``[5] <#ftnt5>`_`\ .
 Development is carried out openly